HendrikVrey/FileOrganizerV2/README.md

 V2 changes FileOrganizer to have a GUI for a better user experience.

-Added .exe file.
-Download project and run .exe to install if you do not want to compile.
+To Lazy to build and compile?

+Download zipped folder called: FileOrganizer.zip and extract.
+Run .exe to use program.

+**Updates:**
+**V1.1.0*:*
+* Added MaterialSkin.2 NuGet package and changed UI to be more modern
+* Removed .exe file, replaced with a zipped folder called FileOrganizer.zip